What

 Profile tuning improves the accuracy of a (proofing) separation.
 It optimizes the result generated on the printer its Golden State proofing a selected reference/normalization space.

 The tuning process requires no decisions and can be executed automatically (for printers with build-in measurement devices) or by any operator semi-automatically.
-So no colour management training and expertise is needed to get a very close reproduction of the normalization process.
+So no color management training and expertise is needed to get a very close reproduction of the normalization process.

 This method is commonly only used for the proofing use-case to have the closest match as possible to the reference/normalization space.